-\dd[object]
+\dd[pattern]

-Shows the descriptions of object (which can be a regular expression), or of all objects if no argument is given. ("Object" covers aggregates, functions, operators, types, relations (tables, views, indexes, sequences, large objects), rules, and triggers.)
+Shows the descriptions of objects matching the pattern, or of all visible objects if no argument is given.
+But in either case, only objects that have a description are listed. ("Object" covers aggregates, functions, operators, types, relations (tables, views, indexes, sequences, large objects), rules, and triggers.)
 For example:

-'''

 => \dd version

-'''

-Descriptions for objects can be generated with the COMMENT ON SQL command.
+Descriptions for objects can be created with the COMMENT ON SQL command.